TarquinQ/parse-spf-for-ip-records/README.md

 ##Usage
 Written in pure python (with dnspython modules installed), and designed to be both embeddable as a library and usable via unix shell script.
-This should take in a Domain Name and IP_ ersion (ie 4 or 6) as arguments, and produce a list of corresponding IP addresses.
+This should take in a Domain Name and IP Version (ie 4 or 6) as arguments, and produce a list of corresponding IP addresses.

 ##Use Case
 My use case is to parse an SPF record into iptables Allow rules - the script should produce a set of records that can be